jake-hansen/blog/_posts/2021-04-06-how-i-created-a-twitter-vaccine-bot.md

 }
 {% endhighlight %}

 This definitely worked, and was simple, but I found it to be a little lackluster.
-I always try to teach myself something new when it comes to making a new projects, so I decided to use Go's `time.Ticker`.
+I always try to teach myself something new when it comes to making a new project, so I decided to use Go's `time.Ticker`.

 {% highlight go %}
 func main() {